 In addition to laws and regulations, we undertake to comply with international commitments that guide our operations.
 In 2011, OP signed the UN Global Compact initiative and undertook to comply with the ten principles in the areas of human rights, labour, the environment and anti-corruption.

 The Global Compact principles form part of all our new supplier agreements.
-Compliance with the principles is also visible in our personnel: our employees are committed to complying with the principles of good business practice and participating in CSR training.
+Compliance with the principles is also visible in our personnel: our employees are committed to complying with the principles of good business practice and participating in CR training.